-You apply moisturizer around-the-clock and avoid allergens.
+You apply moisturizer around the clock and avoid allergens.
 Yet you haven’t experienced relief from the itching, scaling, and dryness of eczema as you’d hoped.
-This may be a sign that it’s time to re-evaluate your treatments.
-While it’s true there is no cure for eczema, many treatments are available.

-experiencing new symptoms associated with your eczema. - The
+- new symptoms associated with your eczema

-Innovations and research on treatments for eczema are ongoing.
-This means there’s a growing number of treatments available on the market to help you manage your eczema.
-Sometimes, finding a new treatment can be a matter of trying out different treatments.
+Sometimes, finding a new treatment can be a matter of trying different options.
 It can also mean trying combinations of treatments to find the ones that are the most effective.

 Emollients (moisturizers)